DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Related Work

 \textbf{Few-shot image generation} Compared with few-shot feature generation, few-shot image generation is a more challenging problem.
 Early methods can only be applied to generate new images for simple concepts, such as Bayesian program learning in~\cite{lake2011one}, Bayesian reasoning in~\cite{rezende2016one-shot}, and neural attention in~\cite{reed2018few-shot}.

 Recently, several more advanced methods have been proposed to generate new real-world images in few-shot setting.
-To name a few, FIGR~\cite{clouatre2019figr} (\emph{resp.}, DAWSON~\cite{liang2020dawson}) combined adversarial learning with meta-learning method Reptile~\cite{nichol2018first} (\emph{resp.}, MAML~\cite{finn2017model}) to generate new images.
-GMN~\cite{bartunov2018few} (\emph{resp.}, MatchingGAN~\cite{hong2020matchinggan}) combined meta-learning method Matching Network~\cite{vinyals2016matching} with Variational Auto-Encoder~\cite{Pu2016Variational} (\emph{resp.}, Generative Adversarial Network~\cite{goodfellow2014generative}) to generate new images without finetuning in the test phase.
+To name a few, fusion-based method GMN~\cite{bartunov2018few} (\emph{resp.}, MatchingGAN~\cite{hong2020matchinggan}) combined Matching Network~\cite{vinyals2016matching} with Variational Auto-Encoder~\cite{Pu2016Variational} (\emph{resp.}, Generative Adversarial Network~\cite{goodfellow2014generative}) to generate new images without finetuning in the test phase.
 F2GAN~\cite{hong2020f2gan} was designed to enhance the fusion ability of model by filling the details borrowed from conditional images.
-Besides, DAGAN~\cite{antoniou2017data} proposed to produce new images by injecting random vectors into the generator conditioned on a single image.
-In this work, we propose a delta-based few-shot image generation method, which can produce more diverse images than previous methods based on a single image.
+Transformation-based method DAGAN~\cite{antoniou2017data} proposed to produce new images by injecting random vectors into the generator conditioned on a single image.
+Apart from fusion-based and transformation-based methods, there also exist optimization-based methods.
+For example, FIGR~\cite{clouatre2019figr} (\emph{resp.}, DAWSON~\cite{liang2020dawson}) combined adversarial learning with meta-learning method Reptile~\cite{nichol2018first} (\emph{resp.}, MAML~\cite{finn2017model}) to generate new images.
+However, they need to fine-tune the trained model with unseen category.
+Moreover, they can hardly produce sharp and realistic images.
+In this work, we propose a new transformation-based few-shot image generation method, which can produce more diverse images than previous methods based on a single image.

-\textbf{Conditional image generation:} A wide range of conditional image generation applications have been inspired from conditional generative adversarial networks~\cite{mirza2014conditional}, such as image-to-image translation~\cite{liu2019few,isola2017image,ZhangHLZ019}, super resolution~\cite{LedigTHCCAATTWS17,JohnsonAF16,XinWGL19}, domain adaption~\cite{ZhangDFG20,HoffmanTPZISED18}, single model image synthesis~\cite{ShahamDM19,ZhangMLFT019,ShocherBII19}, style transfer~\cite{HuangB17,GatysEB16}, image synthesis from text~\cite{MaJSSTG17,ZhuHSYWB19}, and so on.
-Most existing few-shot image generation methods including ours utilize conditional GAN for image generation, due to its remarkable performance.
-Compared with previous works~\cite{hong2020matchinggan,bartunov2018few,hong2020f2gan} which are conditioned on multiple images, our DeltaGAN only depends on one conditional image, but can generate more realistic and diverse images.